xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 challenging a set at a given percentage of their On-Rep Max is for different people.
-For some people 8 repetitions at 70% of their 1RM is the maximum they can do in a particular exercise, while others are able to perform 20 repetitions at 70% of their 1RM without problems[^25].
+For some people 8 repetitions at 70% of their 1RM is the maximum they can do in a particular exercise, while others are able to perform 20 repetitions at 70% of their 1RM without problems.
 Hence a prescription like 8 reps at 70% 1RM will be extremely challenging for people in the former group but not challenging enough for people in the second group.